orientechnologies/orientdb-docs/Distributed-Configuration.md

 ## Asynchronous replication mode

+If you are replication OrientDB database across multiple Data Centers, look at [Data Centers Configuration](Data-Centers.md) available only with the [Enterprise Edition](http://orientdb.com/orientdb-enterprise).

-In order to reduce the latency in WAN, the suggested configuration is to set `executionMode` to "asynchronous".
+If you are using the Community Edition or if you don't have multiple data centers, but just a network with high latency, in order to reduce the impact of the latency in the replication, the suggested configuration is to set `executionMode` to "asynchronous".
 In asynchronous mode any operation is executed on local node and then replicated.
 In this mode the client doesn't wait for the quorum across all the servers, but receives the response immediately after the local node answer.
 Example:

 ```json
 {
     "autoDeploy": true,